Boris J is not our Prime Minister

 Northcliffe House, London.
 Fri 19 Jul 2019

 The XR symbol was reflected in the dark glasses

 of a man in suitable funereal dress

-Extinction Rebellion's 'Requiem for a Dead Planet' at Northcliffe House,
+Extinction Rebellion's 'Requiem for a Dead Planet' at Northcliffe

-Standard called on the media to tell the truth
+Live and Evening Standard called on the media to tell the truth

-XR say avoiding climate & ecological devastation needs the media to
+XR say avoiding climate & ecological devastation needs the media

-whether about fashion, travel food or other
+high-carbon lifestyles, whether about fashion, travel food or other

 consumerist content so government can take the drastic action needed.

-The protest included suitable requiem music by a small group of musicians
+The protest included suitable requiem music by a small group of

-banners and a die-in.
+speeches, poems, skeletons, banners and a die-in.
 Fortunately the

 from continuing often heavy rain by an overhanging porch and both

 protesters and photographers were able to avoid getting too wet during

 the protest, although some pictures were ruined by rain on lenses or

 Students march for climate